oemergenc/is_mir_egal/README.md

 ### Prerequisites

-You need to habe Autohotkey installed on your system.
+You need to have Autohotkey installed on your system.

-### Usgae
+### Usage

 After installation and executing the exe file you can use one of the following shortcuts to play some funny sounds.